uhyo/better-typescript-lib/docs/diff/dom.generated.d.ts.md

  interface AudioParamMap {
 -  forEach(
 -    callbackfn: (value: AudioParam, key: string, parent: AudioParamMap) => void,
--    thisArg?: any
+-    thisArg?: any,
 +  forEach<This = undefined>(
 +    callbackfn: (
 +      this: This,
 +      value: AudioParam,
 +      key: string,
-+      parent: this
++      parent: this,
 +    ) => void,
-+    thisArg?: This
++    thisArg?: This,
    ): void;
  }